 What makes a likely entrant into politics?
-When someone describes me as being a politician simply because I am a member of a Town Council, I protest.
-I contend that I am not a politician, merely a resident of a community who wants to use her skills as an engineer to benefit her community.
+When someone describes me as being a politician simply because I am an elected member of the County Council, I protest.
+I contend that I am not a politician, merely a public representative who wants to use whatever skills she may have to benefit her community.
 It seemed in 2004 when I first ran for election as a non-party candidate that being a member of my local Town Council was the most effective way to do this.

 My father had been a local authority civil engineer for most of his working life.
 His were the days of walking up hillsides to find clean water sources that could serve towns and villages around the country.
 It seemed like an attractive and beneficial way to spend one’s career.
 But I soon learned that service delivery had advanced somewhat and although I was grateful for my training in civil engineering, found my niche in the environmental sphere.
 The world had moved on so much since the 1930s and 40s that rather than deliver service, the crucial role was now to deliver the earth from the excesses that abundant services had brought.
 I specialised in waste prevention and treatment, improving water quality and renewable energy.